 Gina stays connected with Springfield College as an accredited clinical instructor, supervising current athletic training students while they work with Suffield student-athletes.
 In addition to her education in athletic training, Gina is pursuing a master’s degree in Leadership at Northeastern University.
 Gina is also a certified strength and conditioning specialist who helps educate students on strength training and nutrition.
 She is a dorm parent in Montgomery Street House where she lives with her kitten Luna.

 University of Massachusetts - B.A.
 Saint Joseph College - M.A.

-Mary joined Suffield's Marketing & Communications department in the summer of 2016.
-A proud alumna of Suffield Academy, Mary was an active member of the community as a student, a tour guide, writing center tutor, member of the field hockey and lacrosse teams, and recipient of the George A. Butler Award of Athletics & Sportsmanship.
+Mary joined Suffield’s Department of Marketing & Communications in 2016.
+A proud alumna of Suffield Academy, Mary was an active member of the community as a student, tour guide, and writing center tutor.
+She also played field hockey and lacrosse, and was the recipient of the George A. Butler Cup Award for Athletics and Sportsmanship.

-Lyndsey is the dorm head in Barnes House with her husband Bennett and cats Barney and Wilma.
+Lyndsey is the dorm head in Nathena Fuller, where she lives with her husband Bennett and cats Barney and Wilma.
 She is also the head coach of varsity field hockey and the assistant coach to girls’ varsity basketball.

-Liz serves as the cultural diversity coordinator, teaches Leadership, coordinates campus-wide weekend activities, and is a co-advisor to the Class of 2019.
+Liz serves as the cultural diversity coordinator, teaches Leadership, and coordinates campus-wide weekend activities.
 She is the faculty advisor of MCA, SOC, the mentoring program and Sister Sister.
 Liz is also Suffield’s representative to the SPHERE program.